queengooborg/OpenTag3D/README.md

 These complex variables can be looked up using the "web API" URL that is stored on the RFID tag.

 The format of this data should be JSON.
-The exact contents of this data are still open to discussion, and it is not required to launch the OpenTag standard.
-The web API can be implemented in the future without affecting the launch of OpenTag.
+The exact contents of this data are still open to discussion, and it is not required to launch the OpenTag3D standard.
+The web API can be implemented in the future without affecting the launch of OpenTag3D.

-## OpenTag Consortium
+## OpenTag3D Consortium

-The OpenTag Consortium is a collaborative group of 3D printing companies, hobbyists, RFID experts, and other stakeholders committed to maintaining and evolving the OpenTag RFID standard specification.
+The OpenTag3D Consortium is a collaborative group of 3D printing companies, hobbyists, RFID experts, and other stakeholders committed to maintaining and evolving the OpenTag3D RFID standard specification.
 The consortium operates under a structured membership model, ensuring a balance of inclusivity and effective decision-making.

 ### Voting Members

-Voting members play a critical role in the governance of the OpenTag standard.
+Voting members play a critical role in the governance of the OpenTag3D standard.
 They have the authority to vote on proposals related to modifying the specification.
-Their decisions shape the future direction of OpenTag, ensuring it meets the needs of the community and industry.
+Their decisions shape the future direction of OpenTag3D, ensuring it meets the needs of the community and industry.

 To maintain fairness and inclusivity, the voting seats are divided equally between: